Dayton Federal Criminal Defense Lawyer

 While both state and federal crimes merit immediate legal attention, federal crimes require serious legal representation due to the severe penalties they carry.
 When a defendant is charged with a serious crime, federal prosecutors and law enforcement have likely spent considerable time investigating.

-Get a strong defense from L. Patrick Mulligan & Associates, LLC by calling (937) 685-7006 or submitting an online contact form today.
+Get a strong defense from our Dayton federal crime lawyers at L. Patrick Mulligan & Associates, LLC by calling (937) 685-7006 or submitting an online contact form today.
 We serve Hamilton, Brown, Allen, Clermont, Warren, Montgomery, and Butler counties.

 Federal Cases We Handle